theinformationretrievers/cosc345/README.md

 ---

-Welcome to **Diglot Reader**, a text reading app designed to enhance language learning through technqiues such as space repitition and the Diglot Weave method.
+Welcome to **Diglot Reader**, a text reading app designed to enhance language learning through techniques such as space repetition and the Diglot Weave method.
 Our app combines the power of a text reader with an integrated Te Reo Māori vocabulary training component, helping users learn Te Reo Māori though general day-to-day reading.

 ### Key Features